Mike Trout rips cheating Astros, calls for bigger punishment

 ”Me going up to the plate knowing what was coming?
 It would be fun up there.
 A lot of guys lost respect for some of the guys.”

+Trout doesn’t remember hearing the Astros banging on trash cans at Minute Maid Park during his nine big league seasons, all with the Angels in the AL West.

+”I noticed the banging off the bat from center field,” Trout said. ”It just feels like they weren’t missing pitches.
+It’s frustrating, because you have guys coming in here battling every day and working on stuff. … I can’t imagine what the pitchers feel like.
+It’s a mental game.
+You go in a stretch where you’re doing good, and you go into Houston and get banged up, it could mentally drain you.”

-Trout didn’t make a suggestion for what the Astros players’ punishment should have been, but the scandal obviously touched a nerve in the Halos’ brilliant center fielder, who has spent his entire career playing against Houston in the AL West.
+Trout didn’t make a suggestion for what the Astros players’ punishment should have been, but the scandal obviously touched a nerve in the Halos’ brilliant center fielder, who has spent his entire career trying to outhit the Astros.

 ”Obviously the GM got fired and Hinch got fired,” Trout said of punishments for Jeff Luhnow and manager AJ Hinch. ”But the players getting nothing, that’s definitely not right, for sure.”